ventus-ag/docs/_docs/coretasks/object-storage.md

 Then press `Esc :wq`, and `Enter` to save the changes.

-To execute your created "s3.py" file type the next:
+4) To execute your created "s3.py" file type the next:

 ```
 python s3.py
 ```
-If the execution was completed without a problem, you should see the next output, what meens taht we have already created the new bucket, which name is my_new_bucket :
+If the execution was completed without a problem, you should see the next output, what meens that we have already created the new bucket, which name is my_new_bucket :
 ```
 my_new_bucket  2019-10-09T08:13:19.071Z
 ```

 So, as we can see, by using phyton code, we have just:

 - created a connection so that you can interact with the server
-- createed a new bucket called my_new_bucket
+- created a new bucket called my_new_bucket
 - got a list of Buckets that you own and printed out the bucket name and creation date of each bucket.